Quaestiox/result/README.md

 # Result

-Result type for error handling like Haskell, Rust.
+Result type in Go for error handling like Haskell and Rust.

 ## Install